reyj1999/calendar-mirror/README.md

 Casper Calendar is a desktop personal calendar built with [CopperSpice](https://www.copperspice.com/) and attempts to be a ghost of my [Talk Calendar](https://github.com/crispinalan/talkcalendar) project.

 ### Note
 This is a CopperSpice project and is being developed using Debian 12 Bookworm.
 Please read my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> on how to build CopperSpice on Debian 12.
 This project will  <ins>not</ins> compile with Qt libraries  as although CopperSpice was initially derived from the Qt framework it has now completely diverged.
 CopperSpice is a totally open source project released under the LGPL V2.1 license.
-With Ubuntu and other distros you can use the pre-built [CopperSpice binary files](https://download.copperspice.com/copperspice/) and then build Casper Calendar from source (see below) using these.
+With Ubuntu and other distros you can use the pre-built [CopperSpice binary files](https://download.copperspice.com/copperspice/) and then build Casper Calendar from source using these (see instructions below).

 ### Features

-* built with C++ and CopperSpice 1.8.2
+* built with C++ and CopperSpice 1.8.2 on Debian 12 Bookworm
+* bespoke calendar which allows dates with events to be marked up
-* events can be entered and edited
+* event summary, location, description, start and end time can be entered and edited
-* events colours can be changed, priority can be  selected  and a reminder set
+* events colours can be changed
+* multi-day events allowed
+* priority and is-yearly can be used
+* reminders can be set (Casper Calendar needs to be running in the background)
-* built-in word concatenation speech synthesiser for speaking dates and event keywords
+* built-in diphone speech synthesizer with dictionary
+* can check and read out upcoming events
 * option to change the application font size (DPI monitors)
-* scan for upcoming events
 * xml file storage
 * ICS import (e.g. Google calendar birthdays)
 * prebuilt binary for Debian 12 distros